Killing the stigma that stands in the way of progress.

-Lung Cancer Alliance’s challenge was to ignite conversations around the absurd: that if you have lung cancer, you deserve it, to drive awareness, understanding, and support for the cause.
+The absurdity that lung cancer is self-inflicted has slowed research funding, the adoption of early detection protocols, and routinely causes patients to be treated without dignity.
+Our challenge was to ignite conversations around the absurd: that if you have lung cancer, you deserve it, to drive awareness, understanding, and support for the cause.

 No one deserves to die.
 When that simple truth is forgotten, how can people’s misperceptions and biases be reversed?

-To start the conversation, LC placed out-of-home materials in dozens of major cities across the nation, supplemented by guerrilla building projections and cinema spots, which drove people to a website for the facts about lung cancer.
+To start the conversation, we placed out-of-home materials in dozens of major cities across the nation, supplemented by guerrilla building projections and cinema spots, which drove people to a website for the facts about lung cancer.
 To say that the conversation hit a nerve was an understatement:

-The teaser was the second most popular story on Yahoo! from June 26-28, 2012
+- The teaser was the second most popular story on Yahoo! from June 26-28, 2012

-The Yahoo! story alone had over 5,500 comments, and generated over 2,000 mentions in blogs, forums and news sites
+- The Yahoo! story alone had over 5,500 comments, and generated over 2,000 mentions in blogs, forums and news sites

-Broadcast news coverage across the nation had a PR value of nearly $200,000
+- Broadcast news coverage across the nation had a PR value of nearly $200,000

-The campaign was featured in over 140 non-broadcast outlets including the New York Times, CNN and Salon
+- The campaign was featured in over 140 non-broadcast outlets including the New York Times, CNN and Salon

-And, while LCA + LC were prepared for the worst, 97% of the conversation was positive or neutral through July 24, 2012
+- And, while LCA + LC were prepared for the worst, 97% of the conversation was positive or neutral through July 24, 2012